landislab/landislab.github.io/home/index.md

 # News

-*6 Jul 2022*<br> We're hiring a 3yr postdoc to collaborate on phylogenetic models.
+*6 Jul 2022*<br> We're hiring a 3yr postdoc to collaborate on phylogenetic models!
 Details for applying are [here](https://evol.mcmaster.ca/~brian/evoldir/PostDocs/WashingtonU_StLouis.PhylogeneticModels).
 Feel free to [email me](mailto:michael.landis@wustl.edu) with any questions.

 *11 Apr 2022*<br> Two cheers for Sarah Swiston for passing her qualifying exam and for being awarded the NSF Graduate Research Fellowship! 🎉🎉